tulip-control/gr1c/doc/interaction.md

 * **restrict STATE1 STATE2**

-  remove the edge from STATE1 to STATE2, if present.
+  remove edge from STATE1 to STATE2, if present.
+The behavior of this command depends on the length of the second argument.
+If STATE2 has length equal to the number of environment variables, then it is treated as an environment move from STATE1, hence this command removes the corresponding uncontrolled edge.
+If STATE2 is a complete state vector, i.e., it has length equal to the total number of environment and system variables, then it is treated as a system move, hence this command removes the corresponding controlled edge.

 * **relax STATE1 STATE2**

   add an edge from STATE1 to STATE2.
+See description of "restrict" command regarding how the length of STATE2 affects interpretation of this command.

-* **un{restrict,relax}**
+* **clear**

-  clear all restrictions or relaxations thus far.
+  clear all restrictions and relaxations thus far.

 * **unreach STATE**

   make STATE unreachable, i.e., all ingoing edges are removed.
+See description of "restrict" command regarding how the length of STATE affects interpretation of this command.

 * **getindex STATE GOALMODE**